nimuh/kegg-hgt/README.md

 ### The HGT Model

 The model is based on the Heterogeneous Graph Transformer model.
 We use the same algorithm as defined in the paper from the implementation in `pytorch geometric`.
 We add a link prediction head on top of the GNN to predict if a compound and a KO link or not.

+### Experiments

+We ran a series of experiments to evaluate the HGT link model.
+We tested a series of attention heads and hidden layer size values.
+Each experiment was ran for 10 epochs due to time and resource constraints.

+### Results